City Tycoon Games (CTG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 City Tycoon Games Historical Price

-According to the latest data gathered on City Tycoon Games live price page, the current price of City Tycoon Games is 0.231952USD.
-The circulating supply of City Tycoon Games(CTG) is 12.00M CTG , giving it a market capitalization of $2.78M.
+According to the latest data gathered on City Tycoon Games live price page, the current price of City Tycoon Games is 0.239207USD.
+The circulating supply of City Tycoon Games(CTG) is 12.00M CTG , giving it a market capitalization of $2.87M.

 The City Tycoon Games Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CTG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.